Prismatic leads in satisfaction for embedded iPaaS!

 Integrations often suffer because they are relegated to the "when we get around to it" development queue.
 An embedded integration platform can significantly speed up your integration development, reducing the average development time from months to weeks (or even days).

-Embedded integration platforms include an integration designer (and a long list of API connectors and other components) that make it faster to build reusable, productized integrations for your app.
+Embedded integration platforms include a low-code integration designer (and a long list of API connectors and other components) that make it faster to build reusable, productized integrations for your app.
 They also include an embedded integration marketplace that displays your integration offerings to your users.
 You can choose which integrations to display, group them into categories, and specify icons, descriptions, and more.

 In short, you can showcase your embedded integrations as essential product functionality rather than separate add-ons.